-Mary may have married George Jones in December 1860, this date is uncertain as in her autobiography she said it was 1861.
+Mary married George Jones in December 1860, this date is uncertain as in her autobiography she said it was 1861.
 We know nothing of George Jones, other than he was an iron moulder.
-Moulders belonged to the strong International Iron Moulders Union, which by members solidarity protected their much needed industrial revolution skills in foundries thus ensuring good wages.
-He appears to have been an active union member.
+Moulders belonged to the strong International Iron Moulders Union, which through the solidarity of members, they protected their skills which were essential in the foundries driving construction and transport in the industrial revolution.
+They received good wages by the norms of the period.
+He appears to have been an active and valued union member.

-Curiously, in the autobiography, she never mentions George by his first name, she refers to “her husband” on three occasions.
+Curiously, in her later autobiography, she never mentions George by his first name although she refers to “her husband” on three occasions.
 Then again, she does not name her children either.
 Perhaps even 55 years afterwards, the tragedy of 1867 was still too raw and painful to recall.
 All we know is that she “went back to teaching again, this time in Memphis”

 2.1 Tragedy at Memphis.

-Some three thousand people died in this epidemic, which began that September, continued for several months and which badly struck the poorer Irish neighbourhoods at the unhealthy Pinch Gut area, located on the low swampy land near the Bayou Gayoso, a series of canals and streams linked to the nearby Mississippi River.
+Some three thousand people died in this epidemic, which began that September, and which continued for several months.
+Yellow fever badly infected the poorer Irish neighbourhoods in the unhealthy Pinch Gut area, located as it was on the low swampy land near the Bayou Gayoso, a series of canals and streams linked to the nearby Mississippi River.
 The town was plagued over the next decade by further yellow fever epidemics in the 1870s.

 Later in 1924, when Mother Jones was writing her autobiography, she recalled this personal tragedy of Memphis.